NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Choices
      - Description
    * - ``geometry_garage_width``
-     - true
+     - false
      - ft
      - Double
      -
      - The width of the garage.
-Enter zero for no garage.
 Only applies to single-family detached units.
+If not provided, defaults to zero (no garage).
    * - ``geometry_garage_depth``
-     - true
+     - false
      - ft
      - Double
      -
      - The depth of the garage.
 Only applies to single-family detached units.
    * - ``geometry_garage_position``
-     - true
+     - false
      -
      - Choice
-     - Right, Left
+     - auto, Right, Left
      - The position of the garage.
 Only applies to single-family detached units.

 Options